jrenaud90/TidalPy/README.md

 * Go to TidalPy's Github page (github.com/jrenaud90/TidalPy), click the "Issues" tab, and make a new report.
 * If you run into a bug please include a code snippet (in markdown code is designated by Grave accents surrounding the text) minimum working example that reproduces the error.
 * It is helpful to triage issues when they are made.
 If you think you know the severity of a bug or can provide any other *at a glance* context, consider adding a "label" to the issue.

+### How to run TidalPy tests
+After you have installed TidalPy and have made some changes, you should run tests (also build new ones for whatever changes that were made!).
+* Open a terminal/shell and navigate to the TidalPy directory
+* Ensure you have pytest installed (`pip install pytest`)
+* Simply type `pytest` and hit enter.
+Pytest will automatically look for all test cases in the `/Tests/` directory and run them.
+    * Note that multiple warnings for `invalid escape sequence` for the `burnman` package may show up.
+You can ignore these or tell pytest to ignore them using the flag: `pytest -W ignore::DeprecationWarning`

 **Want to contribute directly?**
 TidalPy is an open source project and depends upon new contributions from the community.
 If you would like to contribute, please follow these steps: